ratschlab/onctopus/README.md

 ​

 More testdatas can be found in `python/testdata/unittests/mini_test_cases`.
 The unit test in `python/test.py` make use of this data.
-You can execute the unit tests with
+Navigate into the folder `python` and you can execute the unit tests with

 ```

-python2 python/test.py
+python2 test.py

 ```